Jose Siri Preview, Player Props: Rays vs. Giants

 Jose Siri At The Plate

-- Siri has picked up a hit in 46 of 79 games this year, with multiple hits 13 times.
+- Siri has picked up a hit in 57.5% of his 80 games this season, with more than one hit in 16.3% of those games.

-- Siri has had at least one RBI in 39.2% of his games this season (31 of 79), with two or more RBI 13 times (16.5%).
-He has also accounted for three or more of his team's runs in four contests.
+- In 38.8% of his games this season, Siri has picked up at least one RBI.
+In 13 of those games (16.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

+- In 45.0% of his games this season, he has scored at least once.
+And he's had nine games with multiple runs (11.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.